ncbroberg/starter-academic/content/authors/admin/_index.md

 Hello!

-I am a Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the European University Institute.
+I am a Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the European University Institute (EUI) where I work on attitudes to migration and the impact of migrant labour on the resilience of essential services.

 I obtained my PhD in Economics from the EUI in May 2022, where I was working under the supervision of Andrea Ichino and Andrea Mattozzi.

-My research interests include political economy, migration, and public economics.
+My main research interests are political economy, migration, and public economics.
 You can find my CV [here.](uploads/CV.pdf)